 Postherpetic neuralgia (PHN) is the most common complication of herpes zoster (shingles).
 It produces chronic pain along cutaneous nerves and often some distortion of sensation.
-The pain can either persist after the acute episode of shingles or it can recur in an area previously affected by shingles.
+The pain can either persist after the acute episode of shingles or recur in an area previously affected by shingles.
+See also the separate Shingles and Shingles Vaccination article.

-- There are various definitions for PHN with regards to time of onset and duration of pain.
+- There are various definitions for PHN with regard to time of onset and duration of pain.
 This makes estimates about its prevalence difficult.

 - In England and Wales there are thought to be 225,000 new cases per year.